-6.14 Workshop Manager Assistant (WMA)
+6.15 Workshop Manager Assistant (WMA)

-With the agreement of the Chair and Vice Chair of the Competitions Committee and the Director of Skills Competition, the Competition Organizer may appoint one or more assistants who will comply with the same rules as the Workshop Manager.
+With the agreement of the Board members responsible for Competitions Committee leadership and Director of Skills Competitions, the Competition Organizer may appoint one or more assistants who will comply with the same rules as the Workshop Manager.
 The Workshop Manager Assistant reports to the Workshop Manager.

-6.15 Workshop Sector Manager (WSM)
+6.16 Workshop Sector Manager (WSM)